phoebele212/studycar/README.md

 `cd studycar`

+If using a ZIP:

+- Unzip the folder

-Open a terminal (or CMD) and cd into the project folder
+- Open a terminal (or CMD)

+Navigate into the project folder:

+`cd path-to-studycar-folder`

 ## 3. Install Dependencies